juliowaissman/tidy_accelerometer_data_set/README.md

 > source('download_zipfile.R')
 ```

-The was added in the `.gitingnore` file in order to keep this repository only with code
+The `data` directory was added in the `.gitingnore` file in order to keep this repository only with code
 and avoid to load GitHub with data available in other places.

 The data is un compressed in the directory `UCI HAR Dataset`, also